 In Minnesota, counties administer child care assistance programs.
 Counties must accept applications for child care assistance and determine a family's eligibility for assistance.
-Counties may make assistance payments either to the provider or to the assisted family.
+Counties must make assistance payments to the provider or to the family if using an inhome child care provider.
 Each county must adopt written policies on child care assistance, provide information on child care programs, and maintain a waiting list for basic sliding fee assistance if funding is not sufficient to meet the need for assistance.